 - Sale by specific type of license only.

 - Piped Water, Electric, Refuse Collection, Landfill, Public Safety Office, Volunteer Fire, Dock/Harbor, Airport Maintenance (State Contract), Roads, Community & Youth Center, Boat Haul-out, Larsen Library, Post Office (Federal Contract), Equipment Rental, State Funded Public Safety Officer (VPSO)

 - Boats and aircraft provide the only means of transportation into False Pass.
-A seaplane base and a state-owned 2,100' long by 75' wide gravel airstrip are available.
+A seaplane base and a state-owned gravel airstrip are available.
 Mail and passenger flights arrive three times weekly.
-A dock and boat ramp are available, and a boat harbor was built in 2008.
+There is a boat harbor with electricity and water at the floats, and a dock and boat ramp are available.
 Cargo barges are available from Seattle.
 No local taxi or delivery services exist in False Pass.
 The state ferry operates once a month between May and October from Kodiak.

 - State Ferry